Er1ckR1ck0/app2nix/README.md

 ## ⚠️ Known Limitations
 **80/20 Rule**: This tool aims to automate 80-90% of the work.
 Complex applications (especially Electron or Qt apps with hardcoded paths) might still require manual tweaking of the generated `default.nix`.

-**Database Requirement**: If `nix-locate` returns nothing, the tool will warn you about missing dependencies.
-Ensure your `nix-index` database is populated (see Prerequisites).

 ## 🗺️ Roadmap

 - [x] **Flake Support**: Simplify usage with `nix run`.